Vertigo (film): Plot

 Gavin Elster, an acquaintance from college, asks Scottie to follow his wife, Madeleine, claiming that she has been behaving strangely.
-Scottie follows Madeleine to the grave of Carlotta Valdes (1831–1857) at the Mission San Francisco de Asís and to the Legion of Honor art museum, where she gazes at the Portrait of Carlotta.
+Scottie follows Madeleine to the grave of Carlotta Valdes, who died in 1857, at the Mission San Francisco de Asís, and to the Legion of Honor art museum, where she gazes at the Portrait of Carlotta.

-A local historian explains that Carlotta Valdes committed suicide: she had been the mistress of a wealthy married man and borne his child, and the otherwise childless man kept the child and cast Carlotta aside.
+A local historian explains that Carlotta Valdes committed suicide: she had been the mistress of a wealthy married man and borne his child, and the otherwise childless man kept the child and cast her aside.
 Carlotta, who Gavin fears is possessing Madeleine, was Madeleine's great-grandmother.
 However, Madeleine does not know this or remember the places she has visited while ostensibly possessed.
 Scottie trails her to Fort Point and rescues her after she jumps into San Francisco Bay.

 The next day, Madeleine stops to deliver a letter of gratitude to Scottie, and they spend the day together.
 They travel to Muir Woods and Cypress Point on 17-Mile Drive, where they embrace.
 The next day, Madeleine recounts a nightmare, and Scottie identifies its setting as Mission San Juan Bautista, Carlotta's childhood home.
 He drives her there, and they express their love for each other.
 Madeleine suddenly runs into the church and up the bell tower, asking Scottie not to follow her.
 Scottie runs after her, but is halted on the steps by his fear of heights and sees her plunge to her death.

 An inquest into Madeleine's death declares it a suicide, though the coroner rebukes Scottie for not doing more to save her.
-Gavin also does not fault Scottie, but Scottie becomes clinically depressed and is sent to a sanatorium in an almost catatonic state.
+Gavin also does not fault Scottie, but announces that he plans to leave the country.
+Scottie becomes clinically depressed and is sent to a sanatorium in an almost catatonic state.
 Following his release, he frequents the places that Madeleine visited, often imagining that he sees her.
 One day, he notices a woman on the street who, although superficially very different, reminds him of Madeleine.
 He follows her into her apartment, where she identifies herself as Judy Barton, from Salina, Kansas.